adiig7/Allow-Me-First/README.md

 <br />

-⚠️ Note - Make sure you are connected to Rinkeby Test Network before using it.
+⚠️ <b>Note - Make sure you are connected to Rinkeby Test Network before using it.</b>